Adjudicators

 Born in Aichi prefecture, in a family of musicians with three generations of violinists.
 Tomio Kondo, the founding concertmaster of the Tokyo Philharmonic Orchestra, is his grandfather.

 Currently, he is a concertmaster of the Tokyo Philharmonic Orchestra since 2015, as well as the Future Orchestra Classics (formerly the Nagano Chamber Orchestra) and the Vancouver Metropolitan Orchestra.
-He also leads the Riverrun String Quartet as the Season Program Producer of the Nagano City Arts Center.
+In addition to his performing career, he serves as a Professor at the University of Tokyo from 2025 and leads the Riverrun String Quartet as the Season Program Producer of the Nagano City Arts Center.

 Kondo also teaches at the Research Center for Advanced Science and Technology of the University of Tokyo where he played an essential role in the establishment of the Advanced Art Design Laboratory.
 Kondo writes a series of essays for the Nishinippon Shimbun called “Golden Notes”.
 He has also produced a music event, a collaboration of the Karuizawa Music Festival and the Karuizawa New Art Museum, and produced the acclaimed YouTube video content, “Children and the Tokyo Philharmonic Orchestra played ‘Destiny’ remotely”, which was widely covered by various media as the world's first attempt during the Covid pandemic.